Outdoor goods that

 The reality is our public lands are not guaranteed.
 They can be shrunk, damagingly leased, detrimentally under-funded, and even sold to big business.
 If fact, these things do happen, but today they are happening at an alarmingly faster rate and with less and less regard to the land itself and the opinions of the people who cherish it.

 I strongly believe getting outside and being among nature is immensely important to the human soul.
 With two big breaths at the beginning of a hike, I release my shoulders, let go of my stress, and leave my work at work.
-Without our public lands, where I would go seek more wilderness to release, let go and reset?
+Without our public lands, where would I go seek more wilderness to release, let go and reset?

 Where would you seek more wilderness if our public lands were taken away?